 Reading time 7:30 minutes

 If you are able to buy bread, does this make you happy?
 For many people it doesn’t in the Western world it doesn’t.
 We can buy bread every day, it very cheap to us.
 However, for some people who are short on money it would be wonderful to buy bread.
 So actually, you should feel good when buying bread when you compare yourself with people who are worse off.
 Now imagine the thing you want to have, but is impossible to get.
 Is it something expensive, someone out of your league?
 By the thought of never achieving this beautiful thing we get unhappy.
 In this blog I will try to tell you something about your mind, and talk about some technique’s that might make you happier, even feel more successful, or in less pain.
 Nevertheless, don’t assume that your challenge is a quick fix, you have to work on it yourself.
-This is just a theory of mine, so I am not sure how well it works for you, but I know there is some truth in it.
-So I won’t pretend to solve your problem immediately.
+This is just a theory of mine, so I am not sure how well it works for you, but I know that it works for me and that the logic behind is quite tight.
+Nevertheless, I won’t pretend to solve your problem immediately because embodying this technique takes time and effort.
 But here it goes.

 The first thing you need to know is that happiness, success, and all emotions are about making comparisons.
 You have to compare the one thing to another to experience something.
 For example; you can only experience richness, if others are poorer.
 You can only be happy if you haven’t felt happy before.
 You can only judge someone’s beauty if you have seen different people.
 Thus, you need (at least) two things an compare these with each other.
-I call these two things a focus- and a comparison point.
-The focus is the thing you look at, the comparison point is the thing you compare it with.
+I call these two things a focus- and a reference frame.
+The focus is the thing you look at, the reference frame is the thing you compare it with.
 For this blog we will keep the focus on ourselves, on the current state you.
-For example, I am poor (focus) compared to a billionaire (comparison point).
-I am rich (focus) compared to the average homeless person (comparison point).
-Shifting your comparison point consciously can be a powerful tool to become truly happy, successful, and satisfied.
-However, there are several key important things to think about when shifting your comparison point, which I will describe below.
+For example, I am poor (focus) compared to a billionaire (reference frame).
+I am rich (focus) compared to the average homeless person (reference frame).
+Shifting your reference frame consciously can be a powerful tool to become truly happy, successful, and satisfied.
+However, there are several key important things to think about when shifting your reference frame, which I will describe below.
 Shifting your focus itself (like the focus on money/meaning/beauty) can also be powerful but this is not the purpose of this blog.
 (Read this blog about one of my own experiments where I talk about changing focus and the meaning of life).

 - The current state of you (your focus)

-We all want things we can’t have.
-At least, not quickly.
+We all want things we are not able to get easily.
 We compare ourselves often with the things that are way above us.
 A successful career, a lot of money, a happy family, a big house, etc. When you are sad by the fact that you aren’t rich, you are comparing yourself with rich people.
 Often, we compare ourselves with the most absurd beautiful and rich people who overwhelm us in the magazines, on the internet, and on the billboards in the streets.
 The other (less worse) mistake we make is that we compare our current self with someone we want to be in the far future.
 This happens when we think about how rich we are over 20 years, and what kind of supercar you will drive.
 Although, this future self view can be a little motivating, the gap between your current you, and your far future self is often very large.
 I will come back to this issue later on.

-Our automatic response to our unhealthy comparison point
+Our automatic response to our unhealthy reference frame

 If you compare yourself with a successful person, you become unhappy.
 Our automatic response is to change ourselves.
 If we want to become successful, we need work harder.
 It is not strange that changing ourselves is our first response, because we are easy to change.
 There are plenty opportunities to work harder and to become successful.
 This is what is encouraged by the media, the school, and the government: change yourself to become successful.
-It is not encouraged to change the comparison point itself.
-Nevertheless, by avoiding media with the beautiful and successful people, and through conscious attention you can change it.
+It is not encouraged to change the reference frame itself.
+Nevertheless, by avoiding media with the beautiful and successful people, and through conscious attention you can change your reference frame.

-Once you can consciously control your comparison point, you’ll find happiness
+Once you can consciously control your reference frame, you’ll find happiness

 Try to become who you are now

 In mindfulness, it is taught to try to live in the here and now.
-By doing this, you shift the comparison point towards yourself.
+By doing this, you shift the reference frame towards yourself.
 You can become who you are right now.
 It is a very easy and effortless job to become who you are now.
 Just try it; imagine you are in a blank empty universe and there is no one else to compare with.
 In this universe there is no past, and you can’t think about the future.
 Then you aren’t ugly are you?
 You aren’t poor, you aren’t sick, you couldn’t even be happy.
-If you can do this perfectly, then focus and reference point are at the exact same point.
+If you can do this perfectly, then focus and reference frame are at the exact same point.
 This can make you detach from all your emotions, you are okay!
 Nonetheless, it is very hard to do this for us.
-Mainly because our society, and our minds are mostly focused on comparing ourselves with others or with our past.
-I think that is one of the reasons why monks are locking themselves in their temples to avoid the comparisons with other people.
-If you have nothing to compare yourself with.
-Letting go of the past is hard to do but if you manage to do this, then everything about you is good.
+Mainly because our society, and our minds are mostly focused on comparing ourselves with others.
+I believe that is one of the reasons why monks are locking themselves in their temples to avoid the comparisons with other people (however sometimes they create sub-world and this problem repeats on a different level; read this blog about sub-worlds).

 Compare with yourself